-Buying a house locally is a complicated process, so buying one that will be used as a vacation home can include the complications of long-distance purchasing requirements among other challenges.
-If you are buying a home in another country, there is even more to think about!
+Buying a house locally can be a complicating situation.
+Therefore, buying one that you will be using as a vacation home should include the complications of long-distance purchasing requirements among other challenges.
+If you are buying a home in another country, there is, even more, to think about!

 Buying the right vacation home is more about considering what you can afford and thinking hard about what you actually want to get out of your vacation time.
-There are many ways to make a vacation home a reality for you and your family, and you need to look at all of these options before you actually buy one.
+There are many ways to make a vacation home a reality for you and your family.
+Also, you need to look at all of these options before you actually buy one.

-If you are in the process of purchasing a vacation home, read on to find out everything that you need to know about the process!
+If you are in the process of purchasing a vacation home, read on to find out more about the process!

 Purchasing a Vacation Home: Everything You Need to Know

 Preparation is key when purchasing a vacation home.
-Forgetting to think about any of these major steps in the process can lead to stress and heartache later in the process.
+Forgetting to think about these major steps can lead to stress and heartache later in the process.
 No one wants to find the home of their dreams and then discover partway through buying it that there is a major roadblock that will stop the sale.